dmitvitalii/Android-Platform-Development-Plugin/README.md

 Set of functions to ease the Android platform development process.
 Work in progress.

 ## TODO
-* Android.bp and Android.mk support: highlighting, autocomplete;
+* Android.bp and Android.mk support: highlighting, autocomplete for known variables and C flags;
 * Platform project structure and dependency control support;
+* New platform application template;
 * Closer integration with the out/ directory.
-* New platform application template;
 * Create Java/C++ system service with/without lifecycle;
 * HIDL support (if Google won't develop it earlier);